PFAS in Everyday Items Tied to Higher Type 2 Diabetes Risk

 Researchers discovered that PFAS can disrupt how the body regulates blood sugar, possibly leading to diabetes.
 These findings add to increasing concerns about PFAS and other health issues, including cancer, liver disease, and immune problems.

-do PFAS affect blood sugar?
+But how do PFAS affect blood sugar?

 PFAS may interfere with amino acid biosynthesis and drug metabolism, both critical to how the body regulates blood sugar.
 This means that the risk factors for type 2 diabetes now include not just genetics and lifestyle, but also environmental exposures such as household chemical contaminants.